Video email marketing is here: Pros and Cons

 Will your audience respond to a video?
 Videos are more attractive to the younger generation.
-One in two millennials will read an email from a company if it has a video.
+Almost One in two millennials will read an email from a company if it has a video.

 However, you shouldn’t base this decision on the age of your audience alone.
 Consider creating one video and seeing how it performs with your audience before committing to more.

-Interview a satisfied customer to show others what you can do for them.
+Another way to include videonin emails is to interview a satisfied customer to show others what you can do for them.
 For inspiration, here’s an example of a testimonial video.

 Thank you message

-Adding video to your email is an exciting new way to attract and retain customers, but it’s not as simple as emailing a message or sending a coupon.
+Therefore, adding video to your email is an exciting new way to attract and retain customers, but it’s not as simple as emailing a message or sending a coupon.
 It’s a unique opportunity that every business must weigh.